aiijazfatima/dev-heatwave-genai-ecommerce/create-heatwave/create-heatwave.md

 ## Introduction

-In this lab, you will create a create a compartment, a Virtual Cloud Network,  and a Heatwave instance.
+In this lab, you will create a create a compartment, a Virtual Cloud Network,  and a HeatWave instance.

 _Estimated Time:_ 30 minutes